elixir-lang/elixir/docs/2_diving_in.md

     iex> [?a, ?b, ?c]
     'abc'

-In such cases, Elixir is smart enough to detect all characters in the list and in the binary are printable and returns the quoted representation.
+In such cases, Elixir is detects all characters in the list and in the binary are printable and returns the quoted representation.
 However, adding a non-printable character forces them to be printed differently:

     iex> <<?a, ?b, ?c, 1>>
     <<97,98,99,1>>